musicmylove/learngit/readme.txt

-git is a version control systwm. git is free software.
+git is a distributed version control systwm. git is free software.